Aloshi/dukglue/README.md

 Getting Started
 ===============

-Dukglue has been tested with MSVC 2015, clang++-3.6, and g++-4.8.
+Dukglue has been tested with MSVC 2015, clang++-3.8, and g++-5.4.
 Your compiler must support at least C++11 to use Dukglue.

 Dukglue is a header-only library.
 Dukglue requires Duktape to be installed such that `#include <duktape.h>` works.

-Everything you need is in the `dukglue` directory of this repository.
-If you prefer not to mess with CMake or build settings, you should be able to just copy the `dukglue` directory into your project.
+Everything you need (except Duktape) is in the `include` directory of this repository.
+If you prefer not to mess with CMake or build settings, you should be able to just copy the `include` directory into your project.

 I've also created some CMake files to try and make installing Dukglue as painless as possible: